 sudo pico /etc/apache2/sites-available/000-default.conf

-Within the Virtual Host block, add or uncomment the ServerName directive and set it to your domain name.
+Add or uncomment the ServerName directive within the Virtual Host block and set it to your domain name.
 Save and close the file and test the config using this command.

 sudo apache2ctl configtest

-If you did the change correctly you should see Syntax OK.
-Restart Apache then we are good to proceed to obtain the certificate.
+if you did the change correctly.
+Restart Apache, and then we can proceed to obtain the certificate.

 sudo certbot --apache

-Certbot will read in the Apache config and present a list of domains we can install the certificate for.
-Hopefully, yours is now on the list, so go ahead and select it from the menu.
+Certbot will read in the Apache config and present a list of domains where we can install the certificate.
+Hopefully, yours is now on the list, so select it from the menu.

 Which names would you like to activate HTTPS for?